Counter-Attack: Reception

 Counter-Attack was a critical success but a box-office failure, probably because the war ended in Europe soon after it was released.
 As the Cold War developed, the fact that the Soviet Union was depicted sympathetically in the film began to be seen as inappropriate and suspicious.
 Moreover, the three principal writers (Lawson and the Stevensons), one actor (Parks), and the production supervisor Sidney Buchman were all blacklisted due to suspected Communist affiliations.
+Bosley Crowther gave the film a generally positive review in The New York Times, describing it as containing "both the virtues and the faults of most films in that genre" of psychological examinations during war.
+Crowther criticized Chapman's character as having "her main contribution and performance" of the film" be "holding a gun", the film's one-room setting as "bewildering" for Muni's character to occupy, and the story as "rather rigidly and narrowly confined, which limits the range of activity and tends occasionally to bore", but found that "once the situation is accepted and all practical doubts are dismissed, the steady development of the drama becomes absorbing and excitingly tense."